lowwebtech/low-web-extension/Readme.md

         * smaller sizes
     + cloudinary
         * q_auto / q_auto:low
+        * smaller size
     + gif
-        * test animated
+        * detect if gif is animated
         * play once when entering viewport
         * pause/resume on enter/leave
     + emoji
 - videos
     + stop autoplay youtube channel (and all)
+    + remove HD/4K button from players
     + netflix
-- smaller injected script
+- smaller injected script and styles
+- inject script and styles only when needed
 - audit the extension to limit size and processes (reflow)
 - display advice/tips to reduce bandwidth for main websites
 - display time alerts